Henry Moore Studios & Gardens is now closed for the winter.

 We also offer the chance for you to visit the artist’s family home, Hoglands, where he lived with his family for over 40 years and the 16th century Aisled Barn which is the only place in the world where you can see Moore’s remarkable tapestries.

-We offer two itineraries, for groups of 10 or more, which both include a guided tour of the sculpture gardens, exhibition and studios.
-Itinerary A includes a morning tour of Hoglands, the Moore’s family home.
-Both itineraries are offered at a discounted ticket rate.
+We offer three itineraries, for groups of 10 or more, which all include a guided tour of the sculpture gardens, exhibition and studios.
+Itinerary A includes a morning tour of Hoglands, the Moore’s family home, while Itinerary B includes a talk and handling session in the Henry Moore Archive.
+All itineraries are offered at a discounted ticket rate.
 Your group can choose from a range of delicious refreshments in our on site cafe; our visits and events team will take you through the menu options.

 “Everyone thoroughly enjoyed the day on Saturday.
 The new Visitor Centre and Exhibition are a great addition.
 From very knowledgeable guides, we learnt about the life of Henry Moore, the inspiration for his sculptures and other many art works, and the methods used to create them.
 Add to this a warm welcome from your staff, delicious catering, beautiful gardens and grounds, all contributing to make a perfect day out.
 Several members have said they will be visiting again.
 On behalf of us all, thank you very much for arranging everything ”